 Thinking about applying to be an A Blade of Grass Fellow for Socially Engaged Art?
 Join us on Tuesday October 9 at ABOG headquarters where we’ll host a workshop for applicants that will include hands-on, interactive approaches to helping artists with their proposals.
-This workshop will begin with a short presentation by 2018 ABOG Fellow Miguel Luciano, followed by small group sessions to compare excellent examples and troubleshoot how to effectively write about socially engaged art.
+This workshop will begin with a short presentation by 2018 ABOG Fellow Miguel Luciano, followed by small group sessions where participants will receive feedback on their projects or proposal ideas through key questions that help determine fit with the ABOG Fellowship and move towards a successful written proposal.

 This program is free and open to the public, but space is limited!
 Please RSVP by emailing firstname.lastname@example.org.